Posts

 Naive Comparisons Under Endogeneity

 Recently I have been reading Causal Inference: The Mixtape by Scott Cunningham.
 One thing I think Cunningham explains very well is the role of endogeneity in confounding even simple comparisons.
 I don’t have a background in economics, so I had never really grokked the concepts of endogenous and exogenous factors, especially as it related to causal inference.
+In this post, I’m going to discuss a few examples that highlight why it’s such an important distinction.

 Advice for Early Career Data Scientists